 The oversubscription criteria must be reasonable, clear, objective and procedurally fair and comply with all relevant legislation.
-Definitions should be included of terms to ensure that there is clarity and these should reflect those included in legislation/guidance or used by your local authority.
+Definitions should be included of terms to ensure that there is clarity and these should reflect those included in legislation/guidance or used by the relevant LA.